sdwheeler/seanonit/content/docs/08-binding/slide6.md

 After binding all input, PowerShell calls the command with the bound parameters.
 The command outputs an error if it can't determine which parameter set is being used.

+## $PSBoundParameters

+This automatic variable contains a dictionary of the parameters and the values what were bound to them.
+The parameter names are the keys, and the argument values are the values.
+If a parameter wasn't bound, it isn't in the dictionary.

+This variable has a value only in a scope where parameters are declared, such as a script or function.
+You can use it to determine which parameters were bound, display or change the values that were bound, and to pass parameter values to another script or function.

 ## Trace-Command